Northeastern Lab Manager Charged With Staging Zuckerberg-Inspired Explosion

 Duhaime insisted to agents, more than once, that he was telling the truth.
 But his story didn’t add up, the complaint says.

-Duhaime had been wearing a long-sleeved shirt when the case supposedly exploded, and he showed investigators a series of marks on his arms that he insisted had come from “sharp” projectiles expelled by the device.
+Duhaime had been wearing a long-sleeved shirt when the case supposedly exploded, and he showed investigators a series of marks on his arms that he insisted had come from “sharp” projectiles expelled by the device, the complaint says.

 However, “the shirt sustained no apparent damage,” FBI special agent Steven Kimball wrote in the complaint.
 “Had ‘sharp’ objects been expelled... like Duhaime claimed, I believe his shirt would have sustained at least some damage.”